Why Dubai is shutting its main airport

 Dubai, a popular winter sun and relocation destination in the Middle East, is a firm favourite among UK holidaymakers, with an estimated 17,000 UK nationals arriving daily in the UAE hotspot.

-For now, the airport remains the emirate’s primary aviation hub, with airlines including British Airways and Emirates both operating popular flight paths to DBX from the UK for the foreseeable future.
+For now, the airport remains the emirate’s primary aviation hub, with airlines including British Airways and Emirates both operating popular flight paths to DXB from the UK for the foreseeable future.

 The full transition in operations to Al Maktoum International will take place gradually over the coming decades.